jacketthief/tfk/README.md

 # Tomb of the Forgotten King
-Dungeon delve in an unforgiving desert tomb--escape with your loot before you die of dehydration.
+Dungeon delve in an unforgiving desert tomb -- escape with your treasure before you die of thirst!
+[Minecraft Java 1.21.8]

-Java Minecraft mini-game datapack and resource pack